IBMIntegration/jam-in-a-box/src/pages/event-streams/Lab3/index.md

 ![](images/image-1.png)

-## How the Schema Registry Works?
+## 3b.
+How the Schema Registry Works? <a name="sch-registry-work"></a>

 Now, let’s take a look at how the Schema Registry works.

-1. Sending applications request schema from the Schema Registry.
+1\.
+Sending applications request schema from the Schema Registry.
-2. The scheme is used to automatically validates and serializes be for the data is sent.
+2\.
+The scheme is used to automatically validates and serializes be for the data is sent.
-3. Data is sent, serializing makes transmission more efficient.
+3\.
+Data is sent, serializing makes transmission more efficient.
-4. The receiving application receives the serialized data.
+4\.
+The receiving application receives the serialized data.
-5. Receiving application request the schema from the Schema Registry.
+5\.
+Receiving application request the schema from the Schema Registry.
-6. Receiving application deserializes the same data automatically as it receives the message.
+6\.
+Receiving application deserializes the same data automatically as it receives the message.

 ![](images/image-2.png)

-# Lab Procedures

 ## Creating a topic and attaching a schema to it